devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 Watch the resources (`Deployment`, `Service`, `Route`) get rolled out to the namespace `workshop-prod`.
 Notice we have also scaled our app to 2 pods in the prod stage as we want some HA.

 {{% notice info %}}
-Since we have not published our image to the Quay `workshop-int` repository the initial Deployment will roll out a defined dummy image from the public quay.io Registry.
-This is just to ensure a initial succesful sync in ArgoCD.
+Since we have not published our image to the Quay `workshop-prod` repository the initial Deployment will roll out a defined dummy image from the public quay.io Registry.
+This is just to ensure a initial succesful sync in ArgoCD for the woorkshop.
 Once the fist pipeline runs, our actual built image will be rolled out.
 {{% /notice %}}

 Our complete prod stage is now configured and controlled though GitOps.
 But how do we tell ArgoCD that there is a new version of our app to deploy?
 Well, we will add a step to our build pipeline updating the config repo.